 - Brain Abscesses

-Although brain abscesses are not the direct result of malnutrition, they may be byproducts of anorexia nervosa disorder when girls do get treatment for severe oral infections, ear infections or heart/kidney/lung inflammation.
+Although brain abscesses are not the direct result of malnutrition, they may be byproducts of anorexia nervosa.
+When people do get treatment, they should be screened for severe oral infections, ear infections or heart/kidney/lung inflammation.
 Cerebral abscesses develop when bacterial infection enters the brain and collects in the tissue.
 Symptoms of a brain abscess involve confusion, severe headache, fever, speech and movement impairment, seizures, shock, and coma.
-Compromised immune systems also make teen girls with eating disorders especially susceptible to brain inflammation and abscess.
+Compromised immune systems also make people with eating disorders especially susceptible to brain inflammation and abscess.

 Long-term malnutrition will damage brain arteries by constricting them enough to prevent blood flow from providing nourishment and oxygen to the brain.
 Strokes occur when a blood clot formed by pooled blood blocks blood flow to the brain.
 When the brain has no access to oxygen, it stops functioning and will shut down as neurons rapidly die from lack of oxygen.
 Symptoms of stroke include sudden weakness and numbness on one side of the body, difficulty seeing or speaking and inability to stand.
 Consequences of not receiving quick medical treatment for stroke include paralysis and severe deficits in cognitive abilities.